-Recommended: None: however, it is strongly recommended that the student has passed French 8.
-This course is designed for students learning Spanish as a second language, not for native speakers or for students who have extensive background in Spanish.
+Recommended: No knowledge of Spanish is required: however, it is strongly recommended that the student has passed French 8.
+This course is designed for students learning Spanish as an additional language, not for native speakers or for students who have extensive background in Spanish.
 Those students may write the Challenge Examination to receive credit for Spanish 11 or Spanish 12.
 Spanish 9, the first stage of a sequential program, is designed to encourage communication and interaction.
 Students will develop listening, speaking, reading and writing skills.
+Activities include:

-- Participating in short conversations - Exploring such themes as greetings, numbers, time, weather, school day, family, sports, leisure activities and travel - Learning about the Hispanic culture - Developing strategies to become a successful language learner.
+- Participating in short conversations - Exploring such themes as greetings, numbers, time, weather, school day, family, sports, leisure activities and travel - Learning about the Hispanic culture and indigenous perspectives - Developing strategies to become a successful language learner.